bigscience-workshop/model_card/README.md

 ## Uses

 *This section addresses questions around how the model is intended to be used, discusses the foreseeable users of the model (including those affected by the model), and describes uses that are considered out of scope or misuse of the model.
-It provides information for anyone considering using the model, or who is affected by the model.*
+It provides information for anyone considering using the model or who is affected by the model.*

 <details>